 My expertise is in the field of multilayer/multiplex networks.
 My work embraces both the structure and dynamics of such systems, at a theoretical and applied level.
 My work on such topic includes one of the very first papers on the subject, a minireview on their structural properties and an open-source software library for their analysis.
 With regard to the structure, I worked on generalizing the notions of degree and edge distributions, clustering, motifs, communities and core-periphery structure.
 With reference to the dynamics, I dealt with a number of different processes, such as random walks, opinion dynamics, cultural dynamics and evolutionary game theory.
 I have recently been working on applications of network theory to neuroscience (studying the interplay between structural and functional brain networks), social (characterizing large-scale collaboration patterns and hunter-gatherer populations) and economic systems (economic complexity and the world trade web).
 I am very interested in data-driven projects with collaborators from different backgrounds.
 For a summary of my works, you can have a look at my Google Scholar profile.

-I first got interested in complex networks because of the great book "Nexus" by Mark Buchanan and some interesting lectures by Vittorio Loreto in Roma, where I also carried out a thesis on economic complexity in the group of Luciano Pietronero.
+I first got interested in complex networks because of some interesting lectures by Vittorio Loreto in Roma, where I also carried out a thesis on economic complexity in the group of Luciano Pietronero.
 I hold a degree in Physics and a Master in Theoretical Physics (with focus on statistical mechanics) both from Sapienza University of Rome.
 I previously earned my High School Diploma again in Rome at Liceo T. Tasso and spent a semester at Napa High School, CA, USA as an exchange student.